hphelion/documentation/cli.unix.2.reference.md

 ###Description
 Remove metadata from a server in your compute account.
-You can speciry the erver name or ID.
+Specify the server name or ID.
 You can specify one or more metadata keys on the command line.
-Optionally, you can specify an availability zone.
+Optionally, specify an availability zone.

 ###Examples
-Remove the the r2 and c3 metadata from the server:
+Remove the r2 and c3 metadata from the server:

     hpcloud servers:metadata:remove :my_server r2 c3

-Remove the the r2 and c3 metadata from the server:
+Remove  the r2 and c3 metadata from the server:

     hpcloud servers:metadata:remove b8e90a48 r2 c3